-Patricia Grimm, the beverage director at Adele’s in Nashville, wanted to create a light, bright brunch cocktail that highlighted the elegant floral flavors of crème de violette—known mainly for its use in the classic Aviation—without the dull tinge it can lend to drinks.
+Patricia Grimm, the beverage director at Adele’s in Nashville, wanted to create a light, bright brunch cocktail that highlighted the elegant floral flavors of crème de violette without the dull tinge it can lend to drinks.
 “When added to a clear spirit, it typically reads gray, which belies its vibrant taste,” she says.
-“The earthiness of lambrusco and gin botanicals work great with the violet floral notes.”
-Lemon gives it fragrance and bright acidity.
+However, its notes pair beautifully with both sparkling wine and with gin.
+The answer, then, lay in swapping out the traditional sparkling white wine for something darker: lambrusco, the sparkling red wine from Italy.
+“The earthiness of lambrusco and gin botanicals work great with the violet floral notes,” Grimm says.

 - 1 ounce Boodles London dry gin